Hadith 27 & 28 — The Inner Compass and the Outer Path

 [Quran,2:10,"There is sickness in their hearts, and Allah ˹only˺ lets their sickness increase."]

-And He said of others:
+And of others:

 [Quran,2:74,"Even then your hearts became hardened like a rock or even harder."]

-Imam Ibn Rajab explained this precisely:
+Imam Ibn Rajab explained it precisely:

 [Quote,Jami' al-Ulum wal-Hikam (Ibn Rajab, Hadith 27),"This applies to the one whose heart has been given insight, who has been given the light of iman and whose heart Allah has expanded for Islam.
 As for the one whose heart has not been given that, he consults the scholars."]